tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

   * More flexible ciphersuite negotiation
   * New session resumption mechanism
   * PSK authentication redefined
-  * New key derivation hierarchy utilizing the HKDF construct
+  * New key derivation hierarchy utilizing a new key derivation construct
   * Removed support for weaker and older cryptographic algorithms

-# Open Issues

-  * Handling of the handshake sequence numbers (i.e., Handshake.message_seq) when 0-RTT is rejected.
-    Proposal: keep pushing the numbers forward
-  * Explore whether the record layer header can be simplified (to 2 octets for epoch & sequence number)
-  * Do we need the HelloRequest message in DTLS 1.3?
-  * Update text in the appendix regarding backwards compatibility.
+  * Improved version negotation

 #  IANA Considerations